 Just before the July 4 holiday, Fireman’s Fund, which launched the green building property insurance market back in 2006, released what it is calling its “next generation” of green building policy endorsements.
 Calling it a “significant enhancement to what’s currently available in the marketplace,” Fireman’s Fund’s Steve Bushnell also introduced a “Green Financial Incentive Coverage” policy that provides policyholders with protection from the loss of green building-related financial incentives, including tax credits and deductions, utility rebates, and loan discounts, for a period of two (2) years after the loss.

-According to Mr. Bushnell, the new endorsement evinces Fireman’s Fund’s “deeper understanding of evolving green building construction and insurance issues.”
+According to Mr. Bushnell, the new endorsement evinces Fireman’s Fund’s “deeper understanding of evolving green building construction and insurance issues, for insurance advise check the best insurance brokers.”
 David Cohen, the company’s senior director of real estate, called the policy “a powerful incentive as many new green buildings are built with these cost savings factored in.
 Every day, new incentives are introduced – both from the utilities and the government at the local, state and federal level – incenting property owners to build green and losses could get in the way of that.”

 This latter point, of course, is one we make frequently here at GRELJ in the context of design and construction agreements and leases; the pace of regulatory activity continues to make translating legislative requirements into contract documents a major challenge.
 The new endorsement also appears to be – at least implicitly – an acknowledgment of the $600,000.00 in lost tax credits which the developer suffered in the Shaw Development litigation, though it is unclear whether – under the terms and conditions of the endorsement – the developer’s loss would have been covered.